Behavioral and Psychologic Symptoms of Dementia

 Family members who are caregivers should be monitored for depression, which occurs in nearly half of them.
 Depression in caregivers should be treated promptly.

-Antipsychotics are often used even though their efficacy has been shown only in psychotic patients (see Treatment).
-Other patients are unlikely to benefit and likely to experience adverse effects, particularly extrapyramidal symptoms.
+Antipsychotics are often used even though their efficacy has been shown only in psychotic patients.
+Other patients are unlikely to benefit and are likely to experience adverse effects, particularly extrapyramidal symptoms.
 Tardive dyskinesia or tardive dystonia may develop; these conditions often do not resolve when the dose is reduced or the drug is stopped.

 If antipsychotics are used, they should be given in a low dose (eg, olanzapine 2.5 to 15 mg po once/day; risperidone 0.5 to 3 mg po q 12 h; haloperidol 0.5 to 1.0 mg po, IV, or IM bid or as needed) and for a short time.